nickgogan/MongoDBAtlasDeveloperDay/compass and shell/README.md

 `db.<collectionName>.find({filter},{projection}).skip().limit(<int>)`: Works the same way as as the limit-clause in SQL, with `<int>` specifying the number of records that the cursor will be able to iterate to.

 #### Exercise
 Find the top 10 movies by Rotten Tomatoes rating with Brad Pitt in it.
-Sort by highest rated.
+Return the list in order from highest to lowest Rotten Tomatoes rating.

 ## Checkpoint 3: Indexes and Aggregations
 ### **Exercise 7**: Indexes and Query Performance